PRACTICAL ADVICE ON INFECTION CONTROL

 ALCOHOL SOAP (SANITISER)

 Really good stuff to have available when in public places.
 Don't run off with the idea it's the answer to all your problems - it isn't.
 Firstly it needs to be used on clean hands, otherwise the dirt will act as a barrier between your skin and the soap.
-We used to tell the Paramedics they should only use the soap for up to about eight times before washing their hands with traditional soap and water.
+As managers we used to tell the Paramedics they should only use the soap for up to about eight times before washing their hands with traditional soap and water.

 Yesterday these were available - today they are not.
 I have a horrible feeling that as these products come back in to stock the price will go up dramatically.
 See my suggestion for home made masks.